kaishalux/soaring/README.md

 ## Additional Documentation

-Additional documentation including product and solution brainstorm, and timeline is contained in `docs/`.
+Additional documentation including product and solution brainstorm, well-architected review and project timeline is contained in `docs/`.

 ## Getting help